Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

+With such functional dependence and exact characterization, we then obtain the associated Stein, Hoeffding, and strong converse exponents in Corollaries~\ref{coro:MES_Stein}, \ref{coro:MES_Hoeffding}, and \ref{coro:MES_sc}, respectively.
+We remark that, in the general cases of testing arbitrary states using restricted measurements, the single-letter formula is unknown even for the Stein exponent.
+Moreover, the known Stein exponent for the general case only holds at $\varepsilon = 0$, which asserts that the type-I error vanishes asymptotically as the type-II error decays at a rate below the Stein exponent.
+Nevertheless, it does not provide the strong converse property; namely, the minimum type-I error converges to $1$ as the type-II error decays at a rate above the Stein exponent.
+We refer the reader to Section~\ref{sec:comparisons} for more detailed discussions.

-\item Our results apply to case of testing the pure state with uniform non-zero Schmidt coefficients (i.e.~$\frac1m \sum_{i,j=0}^{m-1} |ii\rangle\langle jj|$ for $m\leq d$) and its orthogonal complement (Propositions~\ref{theo:MES_high} and \ref{theo:MES_high_1} of Section~\ref{sec:MES_high}).
-Lastly, we extend Matthews and Winter's work \cite{WM08} of testing completely symmetric state against completely anti-symmetric state \cite{Wer89} to prove the corresponding Stein, Hoeffding, and strong converse exponents (Propositions~\ref{theo:sym_high} and \ref{theo:sym_high_1}).
-In Table~\ref{table:summary} below, we summarize the established exponents in various setting of testing.
+\item Our results apply to the case of testing the pure state with uniform nonzero Schmidt coefficients (i.e.~$\frac1m \sum_{i,j=0}^{m-1} |ii\rangle\langle jj|$ for $m\leq d$) and its orthogonal complement (Propositions~\ref{theo:MES_high} and \ref{theo:MES_high_1} of Section~\ref{sec:MES_high}).
+Lastly, we extend Matthews and Winter's work \cite{WM08} to show that testing extremal Werner states \cite{Wer89} also satisfies the above sufficient condition.
+Therefore, we establish the optimal trade-off between the type-I and type-II errors and the corresponding Stein, Hoeffding, and strong converse exponents (Theorem~\ref{theo:Werner}, Section~\ref{sec:Werner}).
+In Table~\ref{table:summary} below, we summarize the established exact characterizations for the exponents in various testing setting.

 \end{enumerate}